-In August 2023, following a review of director compensation by the Compensation Committee and Governance and Nominating Committee, with the assistance of the Compensation Committee's independent compensation consultant, Semler Brossy Consulting Group, LLC ("Semler Brossy"), the Board of Directors reviewed the compensation program for non-employee directors and determined to maintain the current compensation program with no additional changes beyond the increase of \$10,000 for the annual cash retainer for service as Compensation Committee Chair which had been previously approved at the end of the May 2022 to May 2023 annual compensation cycle.
+In November 2024, following a review of director compensation by the Compensation Committee and Governance and Nominating Committee, with the assistance of the Compensation Committee's independent compensation consultant, Semler Brossy Consulting Group, LLC ("Semler Brossy"), the Board of Directors approved certain changes to the compensation program for non-employee directors for the May 2025 to May 2026 annual compensation cycle, as described below.
 In connection with this review, Semler Brossy conducted an independent review of Redwood's non-employee director compensation program at the request of the Compensation Committee.
 The review conducted by Semler Brossy included a comparison against non-employee director compensation at the companies that comprise Redwood's executive compensation peer group.
-The non-employee director compensation program is intended to maintain Redwood's total average annual compensation for non-employee directors at or near the compensation peer group median.
-Further detail regarding the executive compensation peer group is provided on pages 59 - 60 of this Proxy Statement under the heading "Executive Compensation in 2023 - Compensation Peer Group for 2023."
-In particular, the Board approved the existing compensation program: an annual cash retainer for Board service of \$90,000; an annual equity retainer for Board service of \$125,000; an annual cash retainer for service as a Committee member of \$12,500 (per Committee); an annual cash retainer for service as Audit Committee Chair of \$20,000; an annual cash retainer for service as Governance and Nominating Committee Chair of \$20,000; an annual cash retainer for service as Compensation Committee Chair of \$30,000; and an annual cash retainer for service as Board Chair of \$120,000.
+The changes to the program, effective beginning with the May 2025 to May 2026 annual period, are intended to keep Redwood's total average annual compensation for non-employee directors at or near the compensation peer group median.
+Further detail regarding the executive compensation peer group is provided on pages 56 - 57 of this Proxy Statement under the heading "Executive Compensation in 2024 - Compensation Peer Group for 2024."
+In particular, the Board approved the following changes, in each case effective beginning with the May 2025 to May 2026 annual period: an increase to the annual cash retainer for Board service from \$90,000 to \$100,000 (an increase of \$10,000); an increase in the value of the annual equity award grant for Board service from \$125,000 to \$130,000 (an increase of \$5,000); and an increase to the annual cash retainer for service as Board Chair from \$120,000 to \$135,000 (an increase of \$15,000).